 Galapagos Giant Tortoises

-This colourful bird is an everyday sighting in the archipelago and a local favourite.
-Not only because of the beautiful blue hue of their feet and beak, but also because of their funny movements on land and amazing flying and hunting abilities.
+This colorful bird is an everyday sighting in the archipelago and a local favorite.
+Not only because of the beautiful blue hue of their feet and beak but also because of their funny movements on land and amazing flying and hunting abilities.
 It’s common to see it during excursions or just casually sitting at docks.
 This bird is known for its comical mating ritual in which it puts on a full show to impress the female by displaying its feet in front of her.
 It’s known that the more turquoise the hue of the feet is, the more successful it will be in finding a mate.
-The blue colour is actually an indication of how well nourished the male is.
+The blue color is actually an indication of how well-nourished the male is.
 Blue-footed boobies are also known for their diving technique, plunging into the water like torpedoes, which is why their nostrils are fused and they breathe through their mouth.

 If you dream of immersing yourself in nature in its purest form, the Galapagos is the place to go.